pchain-org/pchain-guide/pchaindoc/source/introduction/pitopibnb.rst

 Reminders before you start swap PI to PIBNB on PIwallet.

-1. Update PCHAIN Wallet to the latest version 1.0.5.
-Click `here <https://github.com/pchain-org/wallet/releases/v1.0.4>`_ to download PIWallet.
+1. Update PCHAIN Wallet to the latest version.
+Click `here <https://github.com/pchain-org/wallet/releases>`_ to download PIWallet.
 2. Ensure that you keep the private key or keystore file or the mnemonic word of the BNB address well.
 3. The minimun PI swap amount is 1000PI/time and the commission fee of swap is 25PI/time, you should also have minimun of 0.0005PI left for transaction gas.
 4. After you send the swap transaction, you will receive your PIBNB within **2 business days** at most, but the process will finished in several mins usually.